bixb922/crank-organ/doc-hardware/README.md

 When configuring in the software, configure the two pins for this sensor in the "tachometer" parameter of the pinout.json.
 The order doesn't matter.

+This is my history with crank sensors: [Crank sensor history](crank-sensor.md)

+## Rotary sensor "potentiometer type" to change tempo

 There is also the possiblity to connect a potentiometer type rotary encoder to change the playback speed:

 ![rotation sensor](rotation-sensor.png)

 This little device is NOT meant to be connected to the crank shaft but it should be used as a manual tempo adjustment knob.
 I think that the crank sensor is a better option than this little device.
 However, the software supports it.

-This is my history with crank sensors: [Crank sensor history](crank-sensor.md)
+The rotary contacts and the switch connect to one side to the GPIO port, the other side to ground.
+The software enables the internal pullup registers, no external resistor is needed.

+See [here](/doc-software/README.md#rotary-sensor-to-change-tempo) to define the sensor in the software.

 # 10. Registers
 You can connect any switch as a register, to enable/disable ranks of pipes just like a real organ.